pusher/docs/docs/channels/using_channels/presence-channels.md

 Each member of the presence channel has a user object containing the `id` of the user and a `user_info` field with more information about that user (e.g. name).
 That user object is shared with other members of the presence channel to identify this user.
 This user object can come from two places:

-- If the user is signed in with pusher by using the `signin` method on the client, the user object provided during user authentication will be shared with other members in presence channels to identify this user.
+- If the user is signed in with Pusher by using the `signin` method on the client, the user object provided during user authentication will be shared with other members in presence channels to identify this user.
 See more about providing the user object (`user_data`) in [Authenticating Users](/docs/channels/server_api/authenticating-users).
 - You can always provide the user object during the authorization step of a presence channel which will override the user object coming from User Authentication.

 Information on users subscribing to, and unsubscribing from a channel can then be accessed by [binding to events on the presence channel](/docs/channels/using_channels/presence-channels#events) and the current state of users subscribed to the channel is available via the <a href="/docs/channels/using_channels/presence-channels#accessing-channel-members"> <inlinecode>channel.members</inlinecode> property </a> .